Systems Integration for E&P

 While integrations are on the market for many popular systems, especially cloud-based tools, you sometimes run across systems for which there is not an integration either built-in or available for purchase.
 This problem is compounded when you have an ecosystem of software all needing to communicate.
 In these cases, custom software can be used to bridge the gap and get all the systems playing nicely.

-There are several ways to go about getting your software developed.
+There are several ways to go about getting your custom software developed.
 As consultants, we may be a little biased about which way is best, but the truth is that it’s not always the best decision to engage a consultancy to get the work done.
 Here are some common service structures with pros and cons for each.

-The downside of using a consultancy is that it can be overkill.
+The downside of using a custom software development consultancy is that it can be overkill.
 We employ the best and thrive on solving really tough challenges.
 If you have a mundane problem and just need a body to execute on an already-defined plan, hiring someone like us will cost way more than you need to pay.
 In this case, you’re better off with a freelancer or a contractor.

 Freelancers usually work alone either as their full-time gig or as a second job.
 They vary in expertise, which can make it tough to separate the bad from the good, but online freelance marketplaces often show ratings to help buyers judge the skills of the candidate.

-Freelancers are good for smaller jobs that can be taken on by one person, especially if that job requires specialized expertise.
+Freelance custom software developers are good for smaller jobs that can be taken on by one person, especially if that job requires specialized expertise.
 If they need help with a technical problem, they can typically turn to their network for assistance.
 Oftentimes, a portion of the payment for the job is withheld until after the work is delivered, so the risk to the buyer of the freelancer not completing the work is lessened.

-Firms in this category recruit software professionals and then hire them out to buyers, typically in staff augmentation arrangements.
+Firms in this category recruit custom software development professionals and then hire them out to buyers, typically in staff augmentation arrangements.
 They are essentially a broker, bringing together personnel and employers and charging a fee for every hour worked.

 Contractors are good for well-defined jobs where you don’t mind providing supervision and direction.
 You are paying for their time like you would a regular employee, and they will need direction just like a regular employee would.
 If this is what you’re looking for, this route is usually the least expensive of the three.